 6. Drivers of CLV Throughout Decision Process

-The article suggests using CLV segmentation during the marketing campaign to help consumers through the purchasing process.
+CLV segmentation can be used during a marketing campaign to help consumers through the purchasing process.
 Using the knowledge a firm has gained of consumer insights during each stage of the purchasing funnel, they could determine which are likely to become valued consumers.
 Consumers follow different paths through this process and this is another basis for market segmentation.
-The article acknowledges that it’s a complex task but the benefits are substantial.
-It’s our opinion that this is difficult research to conduct and other research suggestions should be prioritised.
+This is a complex task but the benefits are substantial.

-We found this article interesting because it integrates a key CRM concept into basic marketing strategy.
-This article analyses the issues and challenges associated with CLV becoming a basis for market segmentation, and we wanted to learn more about this thought-provoking idea.
-Instead of trying to persuade the reader that CLV based segmentation is effective, the authors give a balanced evaluation of the concept and this unbiased viewpoint was appealing.
-The future research suggestions provide us with literature gaps, and could provide the basis for our academic studies in the future.
+This is an interesting topic because it integrates a key CRM concept into basic marketing strategy.
+This article analyses the issues and challenges associated with CLV becoming a basis for market segmentation, and dives deeper into this thought-provoking idea.
+Instead of trying to persuade the reader that CLV based segmentation is effective, I have tried to give a balanced evaluation of the concept.

 Egan, J., 2011.
 Relationship Marketing Exploring relational strategies in marketing.
 4th ed.
 England: Pearson.